Michigan Motorcycle – What is the required Safety Gear

 - Has held a motorcycle endorsement for at least two years, or has passed an approved motorcycle safety course.

-The first 2 requirements also apply to passengers on a Motorcycle in Michigan.
+The first two requirements also apply to passengers on a Motorcycle in Michigan.

 There are three primary types of Motorcycle helmets: